-Hand-poured in Baltimore, 228 Grant St. Candle Co. soy candles come in soothing scents like sea salt and orchid, cedar and vanilla and Meyer lemon and lavender.
-You can find them at the Maryland Historical Society shop, Flourish in Charles Village, The Baltimore Museum of Art and Trohv in Hampden, among others.
+Hand-poured in Baltimore, 228 Grant St. Candle Co. soy candles come in soothing scents like sea salt and orchid, cedar and vanilla, and Meyer lemon and lavender.
+You can find them at their flagship store on North Haven Street, the Maryland Center for History and Culture‘s shop, Flourish in Charles Village and The Baltimore Museum of Art.

 The custom and ready-made cutting and serving boards by Words With Boards might have been featured on Oprah’s Favorite Things, but they’re most at home in their Hampden studio.
 Look for whimsical wooden pieces with sayings like “pig out” or “happy hour.”
 Plan in advance and you’ve got the perfect wedding or housewarming gift, complete with your loved one’s name(s).

 Show someone how they light up your life by gifting a one-of-a-kind light fixture from La Loupe Design.
 Inspired by the ideas of observation and discovery (“la loupe” is French for “magnifying glass”), Jorgelina Lopex and Marco Duenas create pieces that combine traditional craft and contemporary design.
 From origami-style and knit pendant lamps to intimate wall embroideries, these fixtures are like nothing you’ve seen before.

 Bedding doesn’t have to be boring.
 Phina’s Fine Linens & Gifts will work with you to curate a custom set of linens within your budget.
 They vet hundreds of manufacturers in search of the highest quality materials, so you can be sure you’re getting the best bang for your buck.
 Stop by their store in Mount Vernon, and prepare to sleep better than you ever have before.